The Learning Hub will be closed for maintenance from 5am until 2pm on 5 November. For information, email: [email protected].

 There was a lot of success for younger exhibitors in the showrings at the Dairy Show 2024.

-Effort needed to maintain childrens' enthusiasm for the sector
+Efforts needed to maintain children's enthusiasm for the sector

-Finally, there were also questions posed from David Llewellyn at Lantra around working collaboratively and keeping secondary age youngsters involved in the industry.
-Like Ruthie, many farmers agreed there seemed to be an ongoing issue where children rapidly lose interest in farming as they progress through school, which is a great shame given the widespread enthusiasm for the sector among those at primary school.
+Finally, David Llewellyn at Lantra also posed questions about working collaboratively and keeping secondary-age youngsters involved in the industry.
+Like Ruthie, many farmers agreed that there seemed to be an ongoing issue of children rapidly losing interest in farming as they progressed through school, which is a great shame given the widespread enthusiasm for the sector among those at primary school.

-Overall, the event was vibrant, well attended and noisy – all of which bodes well for the future of the industry, even if there continue to be some concerns about how we can bring more new talent in.
+Overall, the event was vibrant, well attended and noisy—all of which bodes well for the industry's future, even if there continue to be some concerns about how we can attract more new talent.

 To find out more about how to handle the employee lifecycle and embrace new opportunities when staff leave, members can watch our webinar Hiring for the long term with Alistair Gibb, of Cedar Associates.